 Return on Invested Capital is used to determine the effectiveness of the cash invested in your business.
 It is determined by dividing your net profit by your total assets less cash and investments (we subtract cash and investments because these are not investments in the business itself)

 ROIC = Net Profit / (Assets ??
 Cash)

-We know we need a decent Return on Invested Capital to attract capital, but we also need the cost of capital (i.e. debt interest) to be lower than our Return on Invested Capital (what we do with the investor’s money).
-The goal is to find capital for as little as possible and then invest it on projects within your business that will return as much as possible, but at minimum for more than the cost of capital.
+We know we need a decent Return on Invested Capital to attract investor capital, but we also need the the cost of capital (i.e. debt interest) to be lower than our Return on Invested Capital (what we do with investor’s money).
+The goal is to find capital for as little as possible and then invest it on projects within your business that will return as much as possible, but at minimum, for more than the cost of capital.

 To do this we need to determine the cost of capital from debt and equity using the Weighted Average Cost of Capital or WACC.
 Basically your WACC weighs the contribution of each piece of debt or equity using the capital’s cost factor times the percentage of capital used from each source to produce the weighting factor.

 Where: Re = cost of equity (investor’s expectations of risk) Rd = cost of debt (interest rate) E = market value of the firm’s equity D = market value of the firm’s debt V = E + D (or total assets) E/V = percentage of financing that is equity D/V = percentage of financing that is debt Tc = corporate tax rate (Note how the cost of debt is reduced by the company’s tax rate because interest is tax deductible.)

 It is easy to determine the cost of debt capital because the debt holder tells us upfront.
 If you borrow from the bank at 6% or from your credit cards at 15% then your cost of capital is 6% and 15% respectively.
 But what is the cost of your equity capital?

 For large public companies this is easy, you add your dividends (per share) divided by the current stocks market value to your dividend’s growth rate.